silvhua-Lighthouse/linear_algebra_exercise/README.md

-# prep_course_linear_algebra
+# Linear Algebra Exercises
-Linear algebra exercises - prep course
+This repo contains all exercises for practicing linear algebra during the data science bootcamp.